HOAOverreach vs. Hiring an HOA Attorney

 Can I use HOAOverreach first and hire an attorney later if needed?

 Absolutely.
 This is the most cost-effective approach for most homeowners.
 Start with HOAOverreach to generate a professional dispute letter ($29).
-If the HOA doesn't respond or escalates, use Full Shield ($79) for the follow-up sequence and attorney referral.
+If the HOA doesn't respond or escalates, follow the escalation playbook shipped with your letter, and consult an HOA-specialized attorney if the dispute keeps escalating.
 Many disputes are resolved at the first letter stage.

 Try the $29 Approach First